JadenRuan/COMPSCI326_Group_Project/README.md

 # COMPSCI326 Group Project

 Project Title: Farmer’s Market Map

 Team Number: Team 24

+Problem Description: There is not a lot of information available about student vendors at the UMass Students farmers market.

 Project Description (copied/revised from your presentation slides).:
 Problem: Clearly define the problem your application aims to solve.